|1||Yosemite Valley, California|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Ashland air is currently 1 times above the WHO annual air quality guideline value
+PM2.5 concentration in Ashland air currently meets the WHO annual air quality guideline value

 Good 28 US AQI